bpruitt-goddard/bpruitt-goddard.github.io/_posts/2016-01-01-switching-to-programmers-dvorak.md

 The graphs will be updated over the next few months while my DVORAK speed catches up with QWERTY.

+# Final Update

+After tracking my progress for the last two years, I have decided to stop tracking it.
+I have committed the DVORAK layout to muslce memory and can switch between the two seemlessly.
+I use DVORAK about 80% of the time while working, but have no issue switching mid-task between layouts.
+The charts indicate that I have not fully matched QWERTY speed, but I believe this to be because I have not used DVORAK sufficiently to type long-winded documents; most of my work involves only typing in short bursts for chat messages or the like.
+I enjoy using DVORAK as my primary layout because I can feel the difference in the general finger movement between the two layouts.

 <figure class="wpm">
   <figcaption>Words Per Minute (WPM) improvement</figcaption>
 </figure>